\\\ Pet Insurance

 2. Pets that have put on excessive weight are unlikely to be covered as it’s viewed that an owner could prevent this.
-It is important to keep a check and to take advantage of vet free weigh-in facilities.
-Simple to use pet trackers can be helpful alternative monitoring your pet’s activities and weight.
+It is important to keep a check and to take advantage of vet-free weigh-in facilities.
+Simple to use pet trackers can be a helpful alternative to monitoring your pet’s activities and weight.

 3. Insurance does not cover pets suffering from preventable illnesses caused by failure to keep up routine treatments such as vaccinations, flea treatments and worming.